Kochi: Culture

 Kochi has a diverse, multicultural and secular community consisting of Malayalis, Konkanis, Gujaratis, Bengalis, Marathis, Punjabis, Tamilians, Kannadigas, Biharis, Anglo Indians and a few families of Jews among other denominations.
 The city once had a large Jewish community, known as the Malabar Yehuden—and now increasingly as Cochin Jews—who figured prominently in Kochi's business and economic strata and owned several Synagogues across Kochi and nearby areas such as Chendamangalam, Paravur or Mala.

 Kochi was one among the seven diocese of Syrian Orthodox (Jacobite Syrian Christian Church) in Kerala formed in 1876.
 The seat of the Bishop is at St George Cathedral, Karingachira.
 Also at Mary's Cathedral Elamkulam, seat of bishop of Simhasana churches of Jacobites is in the city.
 The seat of the Roman Catholic Cathedral of Kerala's Archdiocese of Verapoly and the Diocese of Cochin are located in the city.
 The Syro-Malabar Church, one of the 22 sui iuris Eastern Catholic Churches and a part of the Saint Thomas Christian community, has its seat at Ernakulam.
 Prominent places of Christian worship include the St. Mary's Syro-Malabar Catholic Cathedral Basilica, Ernakulam, St. Francis Assisi Roman Catholic Cathedral, Ernakulam, Basilica of Our Lady of Ransom, Vallarpadam-Ernakulam, Santa Cruz Basilica Roman Catholic Cathedral, Fort Kochi, St. Antony's Shrine at Kaloor, St. George Forane Church, Edappally and appropriate top its multi-ethnic composition, Kochi celebrates traditional Kerala festivals like Onam and Vishu along with North Indian Hindu festivals like Holi.
 Christian and Islamic festivals like Christmas, Easter, Eid ul-Fitr and Mawlid are also celebrated.
 A merry making fest called the Cochin Carnival is celebrated at Fort Kochi during the last ten days of December.

 Kochi houses wide range of shopping malls including Forum Mall, Oberon Mall, Centre Square Mall and LuLu Mall, which is one of the largest shopping malls in India in terms of total leasable area at 17 acres.
-Kochi also has the most five star hotels in the state.
-These include international brands like Crowne Plaza, Marriott International, Grand Hyatt, Sheraton, Le Méridien, Radisson Blu, Holiday Inn, Ramada, Ibis, Taj Malabar, etc.
+Kochi also has the most number of five star hotels in the state.
+These include international hotel brands like Crowne Plaza, Marriott International, Grand Hyatt, Sheraton, Le Méridien, Radisson Blu, Holiday Inn, Ramada, Ibis, and Taj Malabar among the others.

 Kochi was home to some of the most influential figures in Malayalam literature, including Changampuzha Krishna Pillai, Kesari Balakrishna Pillai, G. Sankara Kurup, and Vyloppilli Sreedhara Menon.
 Prominent social reformers such as Sahodaran Ayyappan and Pandit Karuppan also are from Kochi.
-The Kochi International Book Festival is an annual event.
+The Kochi International Book Festival is an annual book festival conducted since 2000.